Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational Wave Sources for the LIGO-Virgo-KAGRA Network: Constraints on the properties of BH-WR X-ray binaries

 Cyg X-3 is currently the only confirmed X-ray binary system in our galaxy comprising a WR star and a compact object, but the exact nature of the compact object remains under debate.
 Recent constraints from \cite{Nie2024} favor the compact object being a BH rather than a NS.
 Additionally, the mass of the BH has been tightly constrained to approximately $7.2\, M_\odot$ \citep{Antokhin2022}, a value that will be used in the subsequent modeling.
 Compared to IC 10 X-1 and NGC 300 X-1, Cyg X-3 features more precise constraints on the masses of its two components and a notably shorter orbital period (see Table~\ref{table1}).

-In our binary modeling, we explore the initial WR star mass in a range of $10 -20\, M_\odot$ with a step of $1.0\, M_\odot$, and initial orbital periods spanning from $\sim 0.1$ d to $\sim 0.2$ d, in a logarithmic space.
+In our binary modeling, we adopt the initial WR star mass in a range of $10 -20\, M_\odot$ with a step of $1.0\, M_\odot$, and initial orbital periods spanning from $\sim 0.1$ d to $\sim 0.2$ d, in a logarithmic space.
 Notably, the observed X-ray luminosity ($L_x = 5 \times 10^{38} \rm erg\,s^{-1}$) provides a critical constraint on the spin magnitude of the BH.
 To determine this, we vary the initial spin of the BH starting from 0.1, adjusting until the X-ray luminosity matches the observed value using Eq.~\ref{lx}.
 We find that the BH spin magnitude cannot exceed 0.6.
 To further refine our model, we conduct separate grids assuming BH spin magnitudes of 0.1 and 0.6, respectively, allowing us to better constrain the other properties of Cyg X-3.

-Figure~\ref{cyg_frl} shows that the Roche lobe filling factor ($f_{\rm RL}$) for Cyg X-3 ranges from 0.60 to approximately 0.66, which is significantly higher than the values found for IC 10 X-1 and NGC 300 X-1.
-The initial mass of the WR star is constrained to a narrow range of 11 - 12 $M_\odot$, and the corresponding orbital period has a lower limit of approximately 0.17 d (see Figure~\ref{cyg_acc}).
+In the left panel of Figure~\ref{cygx3}, we show that the Roche lobe filling factor ($f_{\rm RL}$) for Cyg X-3 ranges from 0.60 to approximately 0.66, which is significantly higher than the values found for IC 10 X-1 and NGC 300 X-1.
+The initial mass of the WR star is constrained to a narrow range of 11 - 12 $M_\odot$, and the corresponding orbital period has a lower limit of approximately 0.17 d (see the right panel).
 The accreted mass varies from $\sim\,8.6\, \times 10^{-5} M_\odot$ to $\sim 3.2\, \times 10^{-2} M_\odot$ for the BH spin $\chi_1 = 0.1$ ($\sim 4.4\, \times 10^{-3} M_\odot$ for the BH spin $\chi_1 = 0.6$).
-Notably, the BH falls within the so-called lower-mass gap, with a mass range of 3.9 -- 4.6 $M_\odot$.
-On top of that, the resulting BH has a spin magnitude ranging from 0.55 to 0.75, significantly exceeding that of IC 10 X-1 and NGC 300 X-1.
-This higher spin magnitude is attributed to the system's tighter orbit, which facilitates much more efficient tidal interactions.

-Since the mass accreted onto the BH is limited, the current mass of the BH likely reflects its mass at birth.
+Since the mass accreted onto the BH is limited (see the right panel), the current mass of the BH likely reflects its mass at birth.
 For IC 10 X-1 and NGC 300 X-1, we find that the current mass of the WR star is consistent with earlier findings (as shown in Table~\ref{table1}).
 For Cyg X-3, we determine that the current WR star has a mass in the range of 10.6 - 12.3 $M_\odot$ when the BH spin is $\chi_1 = 0.1$, with a slightly higher mass of approximately 10.8 $M_\odot$ for a BH spin of $\chi_1 = 0.6$.